olmofe/AltSchool_AKS_WebApps/README.md

 ```

 ---
-# Setup up kubeconfig on local machine
+# [Optional] Setup up kubeconfig on local machine
+> This Section is optional as kubectl is available in rancher cluster CLI.

->Kubeconfig allows us to access kubernetes APIs and manage our cluster though a CLI
+> Kubeconfig allows us to access kubernetes APIs and manage our cluster though a CLI
 Of course, with rancher, the mature UI can do many of the basic things desired.

 - install kubectl on local device (preferably WSL2/linux but mac and windows are supported by kubectl also)